WoodenMaiden/triplestore_benchmarks/README.md

 - [GraphDB](https://graphdb.ontotext.com/)
 - [Apache Jena Fuseki](https://jena.apache.org/documentation/fuseki2/)

 The test are running with the [Muninn World War I](https://old.datahub.io/dataset/muninn-world-war-i) dataset.
+It will be downloaded automatically by the script as it exceed the max size for git.

 # KPIs (Key Performance Indicators)